How does Rest Less make money

 2. Koh Mak

-Part of the same Trat archipelago, but much smaller than Ko Chang, Koh Mak is a stunning mini paradise you might just want to run away to.
+Part of the same Trat archipelago, but much smaller than Ko Chang, Koh Mak is a stunning mini-paradise you might want to escape to.
 There are some beautiful resorts here – think floating hammocks and bamboo jetties over crystal-clear bathtub beach waters.

-Koh Mak may be small but it’s incredibly beautiful, so we’d be lying if we said it was a ‘hidden gem’, as there will always be other people visiting here.
+Koh Mak may be small, but it’s incredibly beautiful.
+We’d be lying if we said it was a ‘hidden gem’, as other people will always be visiting here.
 But it’s certainly very relaxed and feels lovely and low-key.

-If you do want a desert island experience, you can rent a kayak and paddle across to neighbouring Koh Kham where the beaches are stunning and wonderfully empty.
+If you want a deserted island experience, you can rent a kayak and paddle across to neighbouring Koh Kham, where the beaches are stunning and wonderfully empty.
 That said, the beaches of Koh Mak are beautiful in their own right, with lots of charming beach bars where you can eat delicious food and sip refreshing mango shakes or crisp cold beer.

 3. Koh Yao Noi

 Koh Nao Yai is also known for incredible views of the dramatic cliffs, limestone sea stacks, and rock formations that rise out of the sea in Phang Nga Bay, and there are some great viewpoints on the island offering phenomenal panoramic views.
-For nature lovers, a birding outing is an absolute must-do here, as Koh Yao Noi is home to lots of beautiful hornbills, in particular the stunning Oriental Pied Hornbill.
+For nature lovers, a birding outing is an absolute must-do here, as Koh Yao Noi is home to beautiful hornbills, like the stunning Oriental Pied Hornbill.

 4. Koh Tao

-About an hour by ferry off the eastern mainland, deep in the Gulf of Thailand, Koh Tao is a small but very popular island, famous across the world as a SCUBA diving destination.
+About an hour by ferry off the eastern mainland, deep in the Gulf of Thailand, Koh Tao is a small but very popular island, famous worldwide as a SCUBA diving destination.
 If underwater adventure is your thing, you can’t miss a visit to Koh Tao.

 5. Koh Phangan